 If you would like to learn more about becoming a member of the network, please fill in the form below and we will be in touch with you.
 You can withdraw your membership at any time in the same way.

-Below, you’ll find some reports, podcasts and other resources that we have produced or contributed to.
+Below, you’ll find some reports, podcasts and other resources that the WMHN has produced or contributed to.
 Please be aware that some sensitive topics are discussed in these resources, and know that help is available if you are in distress.
-If you need to talk to someone, you can contact the Samaritans 24 hours a day by calling 116 123 (freephone), texting 087 260 9090 (standard text rates apply) or emailing firstname.lastname@example.org (Republic of Ireland) or email@example.com (Northern Ireland).
+If you need to talk to someone, you can contact the Samaritans 24 hours a day by calling 116 123 (freephone); texting 087 260 9090 (standard text rates apply); or emailing email@example.com (Republic of Ireland) or firstname.lastname@example.org (Northern Ireland).

 Out of Silence